peterhinch/micropython-async/v3/docs/TUTORIAL.md

 ### 5.1.2 Keyboard interrupts

 There is a "gotcha" illustrated by the following code sample.
-If allowed to run to completion it works as expected.
+If allowed to run to completion, it works as expected.

 ```python
 import uasyncio as asyncio